runo280/tg-andev/README.md

-# tg-andev
+# Androiddev Feed

-Telegram bot that posts android news in a feed https://t.me/andev_feed
+A bot that checks the feed of androiddev related blogs and publishes new posts in a Telegram channel

+https://t.me/andev_feed